seb-hall/EE40098-Labs/cwb/report/EE40098-CWB.typ

 3. *Mutation Proportion*
 4. *Mutation Limit*

-Each one of these was varied within a range, and the error after 100 generations was recorded as a measure of performance.
+Each one of these was varied within a range, and the error after 10 generations was recorded as a measure of performance (10 being chosen for speed).

 #figure(
     image("resources/ex4-population-2.png", width: 110%),
-    caption: [Performance comparison of different crossover variances over 10,000 samples.], )  <ex4-population>
+    caption: [Performance comparison of different population size values.], )  <ex4-population>

+Population size (@ex4-population) a trend of larger populations leading to lower error, likely due to increased genetic diversity.

+However, the other parameters (@ex4-retain, @ex4-mutate and @ex4-mutate-limit) showed less clear trends.

 #figure(
     image("resources/ex4-retain.png", width: 110%),
-    caption: [Performance comparison of different crossover variances over 10,000 samples.], )  <ex4-retain>
+    caption: [Performance comparison of different retain proportion values.], )  <ex4-retain>

 #figure(
     image("resources/ex4-mutate.png", width: 110%),
-    caption: [Performance comparison of different crossover variances over 10,000 samples.], )  <ex4-mutate>
+    caption: [Performance comparison of different mutation proportion values.], )  <ex4-mutate>

 #figure(
     image("resources/ex4-mutate-limit.png", width: 110%),
-    caption: [Performance comparison of different crossover variances over 10,000 samples.], )  <ex4-mutate-limit>
+    caption: [Performance comparison of different mutate limit values.], )  <ex4-mutate-limit>

+\

+== Final Results

+After tuning the parameters, via direct analysis and strategic testing, the final configuration was found to be:

+- Population Size: 200
+- Retain Proportion: 0.2
+- Mutation Proportion: 0.15
+- Mutation Limit: 2.5

+This resulted in a genetic algorithm that converged in approximately 250 generations to a mean squared error over the dataset of less than 1.0.
+The performance of the resultant configuration is shown in @ex4-overall, using a logarithmic scale for clarity and to show the rapid initial convergence.

 #figure(
     image("resources/ex4-overall-2.png", width: 110%),
-    caption: [Performance comparison of different crossover variances over 10,000 samples.], )  <ex4-overall>
+    caption: [Plot of a single run of the resultant genetic algorithm.], )  <ex4-overall>

+The final co-efficients found by the genetic algorithm were as follows:

+#figure(
+    caption: "Final genetic algorithm co-efficients",
+    block(width: 100%, inset: (top: 0%, bottom: 0%),
+        align(center, //Align starts here
+            table(
+                columns: (auto, auto, auto),
+                inset: 7.5pt,
+                align: horizon + center,
+                table.header(
+                    [*Co-efficient*], [*Target*], [*GA-Identified*],
+                ),
+                [a], [25], [25.620],
+                [b], [18], [17.816],
+                [c], [31], [27.820],
+                [d], [-14], [-13.400],
+                [e], [7], [10.6427],
+                [f], [-19], [-19.334],
+            )
+        )
+    )
+) <ga-coefficients>

+While most of these are close to their targets, some such as $c$ and $e$ are further off.
+The result is likely restricted by the size of test data.
+A larger set would likely result in a more accurate output, but would have taken significantly longer to compute.

+\

 // MARK: EX 5
 = Exercise 5